 - 74. We take note of the principles and strategies agreed upon in the International Guidelines on Decentralization and Access to Basic Services for all, adopted by the Governing Council of UN-Habitat in 2007. - 75.
-We will anchor the effective implementation of the New Urban Agenda in inclusive, equitable, and implementable and age- and gender-responsive urban policies, as appropriate, including land and housing policies, to mainstream sustainable urban development as an integral part of national development strategies and plans, supported, as appropriate, by national, sub-national, and local institutional and regulatory frameworks, ensuring that they are adequately linked to transparent and accountable finance mechanisms and sound urban and territorial planning guidelines.
+We will anchor the effective implementation of the New Urban Agenda in inclusive, equitable and implementable urban policies, as appropriate, including land and housing policies, to mainstream sustainable urban development as an integral part of national development strategies and plans, supported, as appropriate, by national, sub-national, and local institutional and regulatory frameworks, ensuring that they are adequately linked to transparent and accountable finance mechanisms and sound urban and territorial planning guidelines.